Liz is part designer, part educator, and full-time dog owner.

 “Bobulate” comes from an email exchange Liz had with a friend which tracked lists of words that sounded better without their prefixes and/or suffixes.
 The original list didn’t live on, but the name did.
 Standing for “intentional organization;” to be thrown into order, as if against one’s will, if it were a real word, it would mean the opposite of “discombobulated.”

-The simple and clean site design was masterfully done some years ago by the unparalleled Jason Santa Maria.
+The original simple and clean site design was masterfully done some years ago by the unparalleled Jason Santa Maria.
 He is truly a professional.
 The Evening Edition of the site owes thanks to the industrious work of the superlative Dan Mall and Jason for their allegiance to detail and devotion to craft.
 The WordPress Special Projects Team moved the site from Tumblr to WordPress with grace, ease, and charm, and it’s been a true delight to write on ever since.
 Thank you to the WordPress team, especially Andy!